scmclimited/toon-format-spec/SPEC.md

 - A tabular header declares the active delimiter and ordered field list.
 - Rows appear at depth +1 as delimiter-separated value lines.
 - Strict mode MUST enforce:
-  - Each row’s value count equals the field count.
+  - Each row's value count equals the field count.
   - The number of rows equals N.
 - Disambiguation at row depth (unquoted tokens):
   - Compute the first unquoted occurrence of the active delimiter and the first unquoted colon.